delfoxav/beer_fermentation_temperature_control/README.md

 The raspberry part should be uploaded on a rpi running debian (desktop version is recommanded) and running his own access point.

 The templates of the graphs can be changed

+TODO:

+-implement a real control algorithm
+- check if the messages are get/send
+- send some "control" message at random time
+- enhance the graphs
+- store the data in a real database